gohiring/cachet-status/README.md

 You decide what to do with received information.
 On the demo page you could find an example of a nice looking popover window with all GoHiring APIs and their current statuses.

+`CachetStatus` does not have any external dependency, so you could use it with your favorite framework or as a standalone library.

 ## Usage

 `CachetStatus` constructor received two parameters: